Trikke76/Zabbix-Book/docs/configuration/zabbix-users.md

 ## Creating a new User in Zabbix

-So now that we are in the users section of Zabbix it's probably a good time to create a new user for our system.
-If you skipped previous step go to the menu '''Users''' -> '''Users'''.
+So now that we are in the users section of Zabbix, it's probably a good time to create a new user for our system.
+If you skipped the previous step, go to the menu ```Users``` -> ```Users```.

-Click on the top right on '''Create user''' and fill in the details of your new users.
-You will see that some fiels have red asterisks in front of them like Username and Password, ... this means that those feelds are mandatory to fill in.
+Click on the top right on ```Create user``` and fill in the details of your new users.
+You will see that some fields have red asterisks in front of them, like Username and Password, ... this means that those fields are mandatory to fill in.

 ![new user form](image/new-user-form.png)

-#### Strengthen the Zabbix password policy
+#### Strengthen the Zabbix password policy.

-Zabbix passwords rely on a minimum length of 8 characters and also block a list of easy to guess passwords.
-We can make our passwords more secure by telling Zabbix that our passwords must contain uppercase and lowercase characters, a digit and a special character.
-This policy is a global policy that will be enforced and we have to set this policy as Super Admin.
-Go to the menu Users -> Authentication in older versions you can find it under Administration Authentication.
+Zabbix passwords rely on a minimum length of 8 characters and also block a list of easy-to-guess passwords.
+We can make our passwords more secure by telling Zabbix that our passwords must contain uppercase and lowercase characters, a digit, and a special character.
+This policy is a global policy that will be enforced, and we have to set this policy as Super Admin.
+Go to the menu Users -> Authentication.
+In older versions, you can find it under Administration Authentication.

 ![User Password policy](image/user-policy.png)